kotest/kotest-extensions-clock/README.md

 # kotest-extensions-clock

-A JVM based Clock implementation used for testing
+A JVM based mutable Clock implementation used for testing that supports millisecond precision.